 Flowering and Fragrance

-The Banyan ficus does flower but the flower are insignificant.
+The Banyan ficus does flower, but the flower is insignificant.

 - Just like the rubber tree, the Audrey tree grows best when given plenty of bright indirect light conditions.

-- Ficus plants don’t tolerate prolonged periods of low lights or direct sun.
-They revolt with leaf loss.
+- Ficus plants don’t tolerate prolonged periods of low light or direct sun.
+They revolt with leaf loss and foliage scorch.

 - Therefore, pick a spot where it receives indirect light, like near an east-facing window.